 - Part One covers direct expenses associated with the recall of a product.Â Things such as notifying customers, retailers and distributors of a recall, the costs of physically collecting the product from store shelves or the distribution chain, shipping the products back to a warehouse and disposing of them and the overtime/extra personnel costs incurred to perform a recall.

-- Part Two covers the same types of expenses that a third party incurs and charges back to the insured when the insuredâ€™s faulty product is a component within that third partyâ€™s product.Â This coverage part will also include potential loss of income and other expenses associated with their recall.
+- Part Two covers the same types of expenses that a third party incurs and charges back to the insured when the insuredâ€™s faulty product is a component within that third partyâ€™s product.Â This coverage part will also include the potential loss of income and other expenses associated with their recall.

-Now some of you may be saying: arenâ€™t these types of claims covered by a product liability policy?Â Â Unfortunately, no, the products liability section of a general liability policy will not respond to claims covered/described above and is one of the leading misconceptions about this risk/exposure, and why business owners donâ€™t purchase coverage.
+Now you may be saying: arenâ€™t these types of claims covered by a product liability policy?Â Â Unfortunately, no, the products liability section of a general liability policy will not respond to claims covered/described above and is one of the leading misconceptions about this risk/exposure, and why business owners donâ€™t purchase coverage.

 What causes a recall?Â

 Recalls can come from three major sources:

 - Unsafe Products â€“ which could be the result of imperfection, deficiency or defect that creates an unsafe product which may cause a bodily injury or property damage.
 Hereâ€™s an example:Â The discovery of a faulty switch on an electronic device that could result in electrocution or fire.Â Here, the switch is a component of and incorporated into a larger device which may pose a serious or severe risk of bodily injury and property damage to others.Â Removing this product from the distribution stream is critical to avoid potentially serious claims for both bodily injury (electrocution) and property damage (fire which results in loss of real or personal property of others.)